carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

     The ``DW_CFA_def_cfa_expression`` instruction takes a single operand encoded as a ``DW_FORM_exprloc`` value representing a DWARF operation expression E.
-    The required action is to define the current CFA rule to be the result of evaluating E as a location description in the context of the current subprogram, current program location, and an empty initial stack.
+    The required action is to define the current CFA rule to be the result of evaluating E with the current context, except the result kind is a location description, the compilation unit is unspecified, the object is unspecified, and an empty initial stack.

     *See* :ref:`amdgpu-dwarf-call-frame-instructions` *regarding restrictions on
     the DWARF expression operations that can be used in E.*